-Twenty two years ago, it began when Michael Haymans, a Punta Gorda attorney, and friends decided to celebrate the Fourth of July by swimming the 1.5 mile distance across the Peace River.
+PUNTA GORDA — It started small and spontaneous.
+Twenty three years ago, Punta Gorda attorney Michael Haymans and some friends decided to celebrate the Fourth of July by swimming the 1.5 mile distance across the Peace River.
 They weren’t athletes in training; they had heard stories about how in the 1940s, swimming across the river was a rite of passage for teens.

-They don’t race.
-They don’t even necessarily swim.
-Some people are on stand up paddle boards.
-Others float on plastic noodles or inflatable rafts and kick across.
+It’s a happening, not a race, some don’t even swim.
+There are stand up paddleboards, inflatable rafts, inner tubes, even folks on plastic noodles.
 Kayaks join the procession with dogs on board.
-And, yes, some do swim; some make it across the river in 30 minutes.
+Those who swim (last year about 300) make it across the river in 30 minutes.

 The annual 4th of July Freedom Swim starts on the north side of the southbound US 41 bridge and ends at Harpoon Harry’s in Fishermen’s Village.
-The 2013 swim start time is noon.
+The 2014 swim start time is 9 a.m.
 It is recommended participants be at the starting point a half hour early.
-You should park at Fishermen’s Village: The Green Hibiscus Trolley will provide transportation from 11 a.m. and 4 p.m. between Fishermen’s Village and the public beach where the swim starts.
+You should park at Fishermen’s Village: The Green Hibiscus Trolley will provide shuttle service between Fishermen’s Village and the public beach where the swim starts between 8 a.m. to noon.

-Over at Fishermen’s Village, Punta Gorda will keep the swimmers happy with live music by “Beans and Seeds” from 11 a.m. to 3 p.m. and the band “Mercy” from 5 to 9 p.m.
+Over at Fishermen’s Village, Punta Gorda will keep the swimmers happy with live music during the day and evening and a variety of children’s activities such as face painting.
 The fireworks display over Charlotte Harbor begins at 9 p.m.

 Fishermen’s Village Waterfront Mall, Resort and Marina is located off Marion Avenue, Punta Gorda.
 From I-75, take exit 164, turn left and proceed three miles to Fishermen’s Village.
 Call (941) 639-8721 for more information or visit on line at www.fishville.com.